Jokic has triple-double, Nuggets beat Cavaliers 115-109

 Nuggets: While Murray came back, Denver didn't have All-Star Aaron Gordon (rib), who missed his fourth straight game and could be out a little longer.
 “It's not where I wish it would be,” coach Michael Malone said of Gordon's ailment.
 “I just hope at some point we can be whole again.”

-Cavaliers: G Ricky Rubio (knee management) sat out as the team continues to closely monitor him following knee surgery.
+Cavaliers: Mobley only took two shots in the fourth. ...
+G Ricky Rubio (knee management) sat out as the team continues to closely monitor him following knee surgery.
 The plan is for Rubio to play Friday in Atlanta, but Bickerstaff said the Cavs will “err on the side of caution.
 Safety first.” ...
 Danny Green didn't play in his first home game with the Cavs since signing last week.

 UP NEXT